Funding Needs & Priorities

 • Innovative job training and career pathway development, including intern and apprenticeships

-• Community in Schools or similar models
+• Communities in Schools or similar models

 NHF also seeks to build capacity and support professionals working with adolescents and young adults in our community.
 We will seek to achieve these results through innovative projects to increase recruitment and retention among our teachers, mental health practitioners, and other social services providers.
 We seek to increase the cultural competency of these professionals by helping them to better understand health disparities